Cookies and cream

-Cookies and cream (or cookies 'n cream) is a variety of ice cream, milkshake and other desserts that includes chocolate sandwich cookies, with the most popular version containing hand or pre-crumbled cookies from Nabisco's Oreo brand under a licensing agreement.
-Cookies and cream ice cream generally mixes in crumbled chocolate sandwich cookies into vanilla ice cream, though variations exist which might instead use chocolate, coffee or mint ice cream.
+Cookies and cream (or cookies 'n cream) is a variety of ice cream, milkshake, and other desserts, including chocolate sandwich cookies, with the most popular version containing hand or pre-crumbled cookies from Nabisco's Oreo brand under a licensing agreement, or else, containing crumbles of a similar cookie of a different brand or private label.
+Cookies and cream ice cream generally mixes crumbled chocolate sandwich cookies into vanilla ice cream.
+However, variations exist which instead use chocolate, coffee or mint ice cream.

 History

 There are competing claims as to who first invented and marketed cookies and cream ice cream.